isupreetk/EasyServices-client/README.md

 ### Installation and Setup

-Clone down this repository.
+Clone down this repository + the [server repository here](https://github.com/isupreetk/EasyServices-server).
 You will need node and npm installed globally on your machine.

 Installation: npm install

-To Start Server: npm start
+To Start: npm start

 To Visit App: localhost:3000/login

+### Deployment

+The application is deployed using Netlify + Heroku for the front-end and back-end respectively.
+[Access it here.](https://easyservices.netlify.app/login)